Tesla recalls more vehicles as US agency increases scrutiny

 DETROIT -- Tesla is recalling nearly 579,000 vehicles in the U.S. because a “Boombox” function can play sounds over an external speaker and obscure audible warnings for pedestrians.

-The recall is the fourth made public in the last two weeks as U.S. safety regulators increase scrutiny of the nation's largest electric vehicle maker.
+It is the fourth Tesla recall made public in the last two weeks as U.S. safety regulators increase scrutiny of the nation's largest electric vehicle maker.
 In two of the recalls, Tesla made decisions that violate federal motor vehicle safety standards, while the others are software errors.

-The National Highway Traffic Safety Administration says on its website Thursday that the cars and SUVs have what Tesla calls a “Boombox” function that allows drivers to play sounds while the vehicles are moving.
-This violates federal safety standards that require pedestrian warning noises for electric cars, which make little noise when traveling, the agency says.
+The cars and SUVs have what Tesla calls a “Boombox” function that allows drivers to play sounds while the vehicles are moving, according to data on the the National Highway Traffic Safety Administration website Thursday.
+This violates federal safety standards that require pedestrian warning noises for electric cars, which make little noise when in motion, the agency says.

-The agency says the problem will be repaired with an over-the-air software update that will disable “Boombox,” in drive, reverse or neutral.
+The problem will be repaired with an over-the-air software update that will disable “Boombox,” in drive, reverse or neutral, the agency said.

 “The Boombox functionality allows a customer to play preset or custom sounds through the PWS (pedestrian warning system) external speaker when the vehicle is parked or in motion," NHTSA says in documents posted on its website. ”While Boombox and the pedestrian alert sound are mutually exclusive sounds, sounds emitted using Boombox could be construed to obscure or prevent the PWS from complying" with safety standards, the agency wrote.